Read time: 6 to 7 minutes

 The HSA triple tax advantage

-An HSA is helpful for people who want to save on taxes.*
+An HSA is helpful for people who want to save on taxes.1

-- Like your employer plan, you save money in an HSA pre-tax.
+- You save money in an HSA on a pre-tax basis.

 - Any earnings on your money grow tax-free.